Maui Scuba Diving Fish Guide

 Flounder

 This recognizable member of the flatfish family looks just like it sounds.
 Juvenile flounders look like regular fish with eyes on either side of their bodies.
-As they mature, one eye will slowly drift to the other side of their heads.
+As they mature, one eye slowly drifts to the other side of their heads.
 Thus, the adult flounder has two eyes facing upward that can rotate in any direction.

 Hinimanu